ect123/temp-map-projections/content/proj-family.md

 <details>
 <summary>What are the two different kinds of coordinate systems?</summary>

-_Geographic and projected._
+<i>Geographic and projected.</i>
 </details>
 <br>

 <details>
 <summary>It is best to measure distance and area with a coordinate system using latitude and longitude as its units.
 True or False. </summary>

-_False.
+<i>False.
 Latitude and longitude are angular measures and not appropriate for measuring distance or area.
-Use a projected coordinate system to more accurately measure distances between two locations on the surface of the earth._
+Use a projected coordinate system to more accurately measure distances between two locations on the surface of the earth.</i>
 </details>
 <br>

 <details>
 <summary>Who can identify the projection below and which properties it preserves and distorts?</summary>

-- _The Web Mercator projection preserves direction and shape._
+- <i>The Web Mercator projection preserves direction and shape.
 <br>
-- _In web maps, it's also good for generating map tiles because it projects the world into a square evenly subdivided across zoom levels, and 90 degree turns appear as right angles._
+- In web maps, it's also good for generating map tiles because it projects the world into a square evenly subdivided across zoom levels, and 90 degree turns appear as right angles.
 <br>
-- _The Mercator projection distorts size, or area.
-Notice the classic example of comparing the size of Greenland to the continent of Africa in this map._
+- The Mercator projection distorts size, or area.
+Notice the classic example of comparing the size of Greenland to the continent of Africa in this map.</i>
 </details>
 <br>